|PA8W Amateur Radio||

 (Some GPS devices use different output modes or sometimes the output mode can be user-set.)

-Plug it into your computer, and select the right GPS serial port and baud rate.
+Plug it into your computer, click on GPS in the right menu column and select the right GPS serial port and baud rate.

 (Generally a GPS mouse runs at 4800 or 9600 Baud.)

 Now the program calculates your driving direction and as soon as you drive faster than the set minimum speed,

 bearings will be displayed in case the RDF41/42 thinks they are good enough for display.